gmlewis/bible-codes/TheLittleBook.md

 for in truth the fallen ones do tremble and fear grips their vile hearts for they know their long coming judgment is upon them.
 For you Secret Babylon in your fornication and whoredoms, you sleep with the enemy.
 Behold!
 The great whore, even Secret Babylon a nation of many states, is that woman showed to John the Revelator, even that woman drunken with the blood of the Saints, and with the blood of my Martyrs and your judgment is upon you.
 For in such manner, you have lived deliciously while your leaders destroyed other nations with your consent and with your money you are as guilty as these Edomite tares you have sold your posterity for the pleasures of sin.
 You financed and supported and secretly coordinated the overthrow of many nations!
 And all nations who have been overthrown by the red armies with the backing of the Red Shield have been culled and persecuted and tortured and starved and murdered in the most grievous manner.
 The saints who were in these lands you have martyred even untold millions.
 And all the while you danced and used Satans sorceries in celebration thinking it will never come to you, even the drugs given you for your deaths.
 Secret Babylon, you have sacrificed an entire generation of children who are now military aged men who could have defended you but instead now live on the streets of your disgusting cities and are hopelessly addicted to these sorceries and they have become zombies of the walking dead as these drugs rot their flesh even while they are still alive.
 Now comes your judgment in full Secret Babylon and you are a spectacle for all to see, yet you continue in ignorance and blindness saying in your hearts that calamity will never come on you, even though you have cheered as your leaders brought calamity to the shores of countless nations in their unjust wars of which you were entertained as you watched on television.
 And so you have been divided amongst your enemies and they already enjoy the spoils of war even before the missiles have fallen.
 For Secret Babylons defeat is guaranteed and given by Yahweh himself and nothing will stop her utter ruin and never again will she rise.
-I am calling, I am calling, will you hear me?
+I am calling, I am calling, will you hear me?
-I am he who sheds many tears in utter heartbreak for what will come of those who ignore my voice I am Jesus the Nazarene
+I am he who sheds many tears in utter heartbreak for what will come of those who ignore my voice I am Jesus the Nazarene
-I am he whom the eternal God has sent to rescue you before calamity and judgment strikes I am that great Lord of Lords and King of Kings!
+I am he whom the eternal God has sent to rescue you before calamity and judgment strikes I am that great Lord of Lords and King of Kings!
-I am coming to save the faithful from wrath for so are the promises of Yahweh in my peace treaty I am he who is coming for my faithful, called, and chosen, even my Body and my Church and even my Bride I, Yeshua HaMashiach have sent these words by me servant and by my servant have these words been sent.
+I am coming to save the faithful from wrath for so are the promises of Yahweh in my peace treaty I am he who is coming for my faithful, called, and chosen, even my Body and my Church and even my Bride I, Yeshua HaMashiach have sent these words by me servant and by my servant have these words been sent.
 Hear my voice my children and heed my call and learn of me and accept my wisdom.
 Do not despair for the birth pangs are non-stop now, but this judgment is not for you.
 I am nearer than your next breath and my appearing is here.
 Suddenly will you find yourselves in Yahweh’s throne room where you will be fully recreated in your Lord, Christ Jesus, and you will forever be like me and will forever be with me and I love you greatly my called, chosen, and faithful.
 Prepare yourselves to come to your full inheritance that is in my hand, only faint not and watch always and then suddenly I AM!